 I am a historian of immigration, writer, and Visiting Assistant Professor at La Salle University, where I teach courses on U.S., global, immigration, and African history.

 I earned my Ph.D. in history from Temple University in 2016.
-I am writing a book based on my dissertation, Global Game of Chance: The U.S. Diversity Visa Lottery, Transnational Migration, and Cultural Diplomacy in Africa, 1990-2016, which received Honorable Mention from the Oxford University Press USA Dissertation Prize in International History.
+My first book, under contract with the University of North Carolina Press is based on my dissertation, Global Game of Chance: The U.S. Diversity Visa Lottery, Transnational Migration, and Cultural Diplomacy in Africa, 1990-2016, which received Honorable Mention from the Oxford University Press USA Dissertation Prize in International History.
 It is a history of the Diversity Visa lottery’s legislation in the United States and operation in several African countries from the 1980s to the present.

 I am working on a second book about the contemporary immigration restrictionist movement launched by John Tanton.